 The process is slightly different than making homemade lemon curd.

-Mix the pulp or puree (with or without seeds) with the sugar and eggs until thick.
+- Mix the passion fruit pulp or puree (with or without seeds) with the sugar and eggs until thick.
 Use a whisk, no need for an electric mixer.

-The butter is melted, and the passionfruit mixture is added and cooked for a few minutes.
-The important thing is not to let it boil.
+- The butter is melted, and the passionfruit mixture is added and cooked for a few minutes.
+It's important not to let it boil.
 The mixture will continue to thicken after it cools down and is refrigerated.

 How to make the no-bake cheesecake batter